-Grade 11: Beginning in January, students will meet every two weeks (no credit earned) researching possible post-secondary avenues, including: particular strengths of various institutions; compatibility of a student's learning style and the size of the university or college; requirements for admission; possible career paths; and professional and graduate programs.
+Grade 11: Beginning in January, students will meet regularly (no credit earned) researching possible post-secondary avenues, including: particular strengths of various institutions; compatibility of a student's learning style and the size of the university or college; requirements for admission; possible career paths; and professional and graduate programs.
 Students are encouraged to develop organizational skills throughout the research process.
 The year ends with the application of research strategies and preparation for the summer break.

-Grade 12: Beginning in September, students will meet one period per eight-day cycle (no credit earned) working on the application process in earnest and, in the latter part of the year, addressing their transition to post-secondary.
+Grade 12: Beginning in September, students will meet regularly (no credit earned) working on the application process in earnest and, in the latter part of the year, addressing their transition to post-secondary.
 Grade 12 students, in addition to guidance classes, are also encouraged to have regular one-on-one meetings with their guidance counsellor throughout the process of considering and applying to post-secondary institutions.